 For all others, the vaccine is available at a cost.
 The benefit of the vaccine may be reduced for older men and women who have already had sex.
 Talk to your doctor about whether or not the vaccine will be beneficial for you.

-The National Cervical Screening Program recommends that all women aged between 18 and 70 years who have ever been sexually active should have a Pap test every two years, even if they’ve had the HPV vaccine.
+The National Cervical Screening Program recommends that all women aged between 25 and 70 years who have ever been sexually active should have a Cervical Screening Test every five years, even if they’ve had the HPV vaccine.

 Where to get help